About

 Research Focus

 I specialize in Labour and Personnel Economics, exploring how firm dynamics shape employment, wages, and inequality.
 My research investigates how organizations evolve, adapt, and influence labor market outcomes by leveraging large-scale datasets.
-I joined the Economics department at LMU in 2024 as a PhD student, and my work aims to uncover the interactions between firms and workers.
+I joined the Economics department at LMU in 2024 as a doctoral researcher.

 Gender Norms and the Gender Gap in Volunteerism